rkunas/homecloud/README.md

 ##Folder Explanation:

 ####src
-Folder of Homeclowds Main Source
+Folder of Homecloud's Main Source

 ####db
 OrientDB we want to use NoSQL instead of PostgreSQL